 Learn more about the basics of chemotherapy.

-Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
-It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
+Immunotherapy uses the body's natural defenses to fight cancer by improving your immune system's ability to attack cancer cells.
 For example, the PD-1 pathway may be very important in the immune system’s ability to control cancer growth.
 Blocking this pathway with PD-1 and PD-L1 antibodies has stopped or slowed the growth of SCLC for some patients.
 The following types of immunotherapy may be used for SCLC:

 Different types of immunotherapy can cause different side effects.
 Common side effects include skin reactions, flu-like symptoms, diarrhea, and weight changes.
 Talk with your doctor about possible side effects for the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.